vectordotdev/vector/docs/USER_EXPERIENCE_DESIGN.md

 ## Goals

 Design goals are explicit factors of user experience that are priotizied in all decisions.
-Other aspects of user experience should be sacrificed to optimize for these goals.
+Other aspects of user experience, like complete functionality or engineering purity, should be sacrificed to optimize these goals.

 ### Performance